Nuncio: Terminology and history

 In accordance with this article, many states (even not predominantly Catholic ones such as Germany and Switzerland and including the great majority in central and western Europe and in the Americas) give precedence to the nuncio over other diplomatic representatives, according him the position of Dean of the Diplomatic Corps reserved in other countries for the longest-serving resident ambassador.

 Multilateral

 Holy See representatives called permanent observers are accredited to several international organisations, including offices or agencies of the United Nations, and other organizations either specialized in their mission or regional or both.
 A permanent observer of the Holy See is always a cleric, often a titular archbishop with the rank of nuncio, but there has been considerable variation between offices and over time.

+Retirement

+Typically, retirement age is 75.
+Nuncios have the option of retiring at 70.
+They are granted this possibility under Article 20 §2 of the Regulations for Pontifical Representations.